FrankGoyens/FrankGoyens.github.io/_posts/2023-06-02-flutter_is_a_nice_framework.markdown

 Dart is a single-threaded, asynchronous, strongly-typed language.
 It being single threaded keeps things simple, while the asynchronous aspect (it has async/await mechanisms) makes it easy to prevent blocking the GUI rendering for longer background tasks.

-Here are some technical details about the language worth mentioning:
+Here are some technical details about the language:
-* It is a strongly typed language, which makes it less error prone.
+* It is a strongly typed language, which makes development less error prone.
 There is also type deduction, you can just type `final x = calcX()` for instance.
 * It supports runtime and static constants, both are checked during compilation.
 * Dart handles null safety nicely.
 You can declare a type nullable and you must do a check before using the object, otherwise you get a compiler error.
 When you check whether a variable is null it is often automatically “promoted” into a non-nullable type.